spencer-shadley/completed-class/15-project-2-part-1/1-tuesday/activities/03-Stu_Travis-Setup/README.md

 - Navigate to the repo's page, then click the "Settings" tab.

-- Select "Branches" from the left sidebar.
+- Select "Branches" from the left sidebar

-- Under "Branch protection rules", choose "master" from the dropdown.

-- Check off the following options:

-  - "Protect this branch"
+  - If you do not see "Branches", clone your repo, make a change (such as adding a README) and then push

+- Click "Add rule"

+  - Branch name pattern: master

-  - "Require pull request reviews before merging"
+  - check "Require pull request reviews before merging"

-  - "Include administrators"
+    - Check "Require review from Code Owners"

-  - "Require status checks to pass before merging"
+  - Check "Require status checks to pass before merging"

-  - "Require branches to be up to date before merging"
+    - Check "Require branches to be up to date before merging"

+  - Check "Include adminstrators"

-- Click "Save changes"
+  - "Save"

 ### Part 2: Activate Travis on GitHub